Mukesh K. Singhmar

 Additional points to consider:

-• If you don’t focus on creating SEO-optimized content, it would become hard to rank blogs, which in turn could seriously affect the lead generation process.
+• If you don’t focus on creating SEO-optimized content, ranking blogs won’t be easy, which could seriously affect the lead-generation process.

-• Don’t forget A/B testing while leveraging email marketing and paid ads.
-You never know which iteration works best for your business.
+• Remember A/B testing when leveraging email marketing and paid ads.
+You never know which iteration will work best for your business.

 • Focus highly on segmenting your audience for better results.

-• Using social media for connecting with customers could prove to be a good way to improve your online presence.
-This would also help establish your brand.
+• Connecting with customers on social media could improve your online presence and help establish your brand.

-• Once you think you have enough clients, a referral program could help in bringing more customers.
+• Once you have enough clients, a referral program could help bring more customers.

-• If you are in the position to offer a free product trial, I’d say go for it.
-It will help build trust amongst leads and clients.
+• If you can offer a free product trial, I’d say go for it.
+It will help build trust among leads and clients.

 In closing

-As daunting as starting a new business maybe, you have a plethora of tools at your disposal these days to ensure that you don’t fade into the background.
+As daunting as starting a new business may be, you have many tools to ensure you don’t fade into the background.
 It’s all about the strategies you use and how you use them.
-A successful venture would require using a number of strategies in collaboration with each other.
+A successful venture would require using many strategy in collaboration with each other.

-Lastly, focus on building a strong message and ensure that you experiment constantly to figure out the channels that work best for you.
+Lastly, focus on building a solid message and constantly experiment to find the best channels for you.

 Sources